Overview

 Protected Signing Material

-The target Enigm OS production release-signing architecture is designed to use a dedicated physical HSM.
-The target architecture is intended to support:- Non-exportable production keys.
+The Enigm OS production release-signing architecture is designed around a dedicated physical HSM.
+The production architecture supports:- Non-exportable production keys.

 - Release authorization.